microsoft/covid-vaccine-bot/policies.md

 ## Kentucky Active Phase (1c)

 * Are you a long term care resident or work in a long term care facility?
+	* Residents of long-term care and assisted living facilities, as well as health care personnel, including clinicians residing outside of Kentucky but who provide care in Kentucky
 * Are you classified as an essential worker?
 	* Frontline Essential Workers include:
 Healthcare Personnel